telstra/MessagingAPI-SDK-python/README.md

 # Telstra Messaging

-The SDK for the Telstra messaging API which enables you to send and receive SMS for Australian mobile numbers.
+The SDK for the Telstra Messaging API enables you to send and receive messages to Australian mobile numbers.
 For more information about this product, please see here:
 <https://dev.telstra.com/content/messaging-api>.